 1. Why my milk did not separate into curds and whey even after one hour?
 If you see your milk did not separate into curds and whey, but instead there are some curds and milk, then it means your milk was not hot enough when you added the lemon juice.
 In order to fix it, you will need to warm up your milk again and then it will separate into curds and whey.
 After it separates, quickly strain the curds, and keep the whey for other purposes.

 2. How to make cheese from raw milk?
-If you want to make cottage cheese, you will still need to heat the milk but not boiling it.
-I use raw milk, and I used the above recipe and my cottage cheese turned out very delicious and soft.
+If you want to make cottage cheese, you will still need to heat the milk but without boiling it.
+I use raw milk, and I used the above recipe and my cottage cheese turned out great.

 3. Will this cottage cheese have a lemon taste?

-My cottage cheese which was made using the recipe above had a tiny lemony flavor which was not sour or acidic at all.
+My cottage cheese which was prepared using the recipe above had a little lemony flavor, but it was not sour or acidic at all.
 You can rinse the cheese with filtered water and drain the water if you don’t want that lemon flavor.
-However, the flavor is not strong anyway, it’s barely noticeable.
+However, the flavor is not strong and it’s barely noticeable.
 I liked (actually, loved!) the lemon flavor in my cottage cheese.